 Utilization Review Manager

 Bradley began his career in the music industry.
 After studying architecture, business, and graphic design at the University of Oklahoma, Bradley managed events and stages for the most prominent names in the music industry all over the United States.
 In 2016, he followed his true calling: Helping people suffering from addiction.
-After many years of AA, mentoring, and helping people with their habits, Bradley teamed up with a partner and opened up a detox center in Hollywood, California.
-He used his skills and experience in music production to create a successful and thriving detox center.
+After many years of mentoring, and helping people recover from alcoholism and drug addiction, Bradley teamed up with a partner and opened up a detox center in Hollywood, California.
+He used his skills and experience in the production world to create a successful and thriving detox center.
 His success continued when he merged with the largest sober living community in Los Angeles, Westwind.

 Bradley oversees the marketing, outreach, business development, admissions, and compliance departments at Westwind.
 He creates streamlined systems to ensure high productivity and efficacy.
 He develops the Westwind brand and pushes that brand out to the local, national, and international stage.